Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Who are users of XAI, what they want from XAI, and how deliver it: a Mapping Function

-The final challenge in this area is defining immutable features in XAI.
-Past research has proposed algorithms that ensure that the explanations do not alter certain features, but it's not clear how these features are determined.
-For example, in a loan application, features such as gender, savings, race, age, and debt may be easily identifiable, but in other real-world applications such as medicine, the list of features may be unknown.
-To overcome this challenge, one potential solution is using time-series data monitoring.
-By observing the data and features over a sufficient period, we can identify which features remain unchanged and classify them as immutable (satisfying the actionability criterion), and which ones change infrequently (meeting the requirement of closeness to the data distribution).
+\section{Who are users of XAI, what they want from XAI, and how deliver it: a Mapping Function}

-\section{Who wants what and how: a Mapping Function}
+After reviewing proposed methods in XAI and their potential applications in Section~\ref{pre}, this section aims at addressing key questions regarding XAI: Who are the users of XAI?
+What are their purposes for utilizing XAI?
+What properties are beneficial for each user and goal?
+Lastly, which methods are suitable for different goals?
+We answer the mentioned questions by proposing a mapping function that consider user's needs, their goals, and input data, and based on that information can suggest the potential XAI methods and properties.
+The proposed mapping function in this section assesst all users of XAI in selecting the most suitable methods and properties for their specific purposes.
+The ultimate goal is to refine XAI methods based on the tasks they are supposed to perform, ensuring that they are chosen carefully to enhance their practical effectiveness.
+The outcome of this section is expected to contribute to the development of XAI methods that are more aligned with users' objectives and exhibit improved performance in real-world applications.

-This section will answer the following questions.
-Who are the users of XAI?
-What are their purposes for using XAI?
-What properties are useful for each user and goal, and finally, which methods are usable for different goals.
-This section's importance is that researchers didn't consider the ultimate goal of each explanation and which property each explanation should have.
-Many XAI properties have been proposed without considering whether this characteristic is helpful for a specific purpose or not.
-This section aims to study the users of XAI, their motivation to apply XAI, and the potential properties of XAI for each user and goal.
-The mapping function proposed in this section will help all users of XAI to select the match method and properties for their purposes.
-Finally, the output of this section is XAI methods that are generated regarding the task that they suppose to do and are chosen carefully to work better in practice.
+The significance of this lies in the recognition that researchers often overlook the ultimate goal of each explanation and the specific properties that are useful for achieving those goals.
+Some XAI properties have been proposed without adequate consideration of whether each characteristic is beneficial for a particular purpose, such as sparsity~\cite{van2022explainable}.
+The objective here is to delve into the users of XAI, understand their motivations for applying XAI, and identify potential properties of XAI that align with each user's goals.
+In the following we gathered all the necessary elements to build the proposed mapping function.

-In general, Explainable Artificial Intelligence (XAI) has been used for the following purposes: 1- XAI is turning to customers' rights (e.g., GDPR Law).
-2- For finding algorithm mistakes (debugging).
-3- For finding the bias in the system.
-4- Increase the trustworthiness of the system.
-5- To determine whether we should trust the system or not (system validation).
-6- Help users modify the output toward the desired output.
-7- Moral values.
+In Section~\ref{practice}, it has been comprehensively discussed that XAI has been used for the following purposes~\cite{gerlings2020reviewing}: 1- Generating trust and transparency, 2- XAI is turning to customers' rights (e.g., general data protection regulation law), 3- Fairness and risk avoidance, 4- Generating accountable models, 5- Minimizing biases, 6- System Validation.